 Faculty teaching recently in curation, exhibit planning, and design have included Nancy Arms-Simon, an exhibits registrar at SFMOMA, and Fran Osborne, who is affiliated with the Paul K. Longmore Institute on Disability at SF State.
 Dr. Victoria Lyall, formerly Associate Curator for Art of the Ancient Americas at the Los Angeles County Museum of Art, joined Museum Studies for two years and taught in in curation, exhibition planning, and digital preservation, before leaving in 2016 to join the Denver Art Museum as Curator for the Ancient Americas.

-Today, Paige Bardolph, former Associate Curator at the Autry Museum of the American West, and Director of the Global Museum at SF State, teaches History and Organization of Museums, and Museum Exhibition Planning and Design; Karen Kienzle, Director of the Palo Alto Art Center, teaches Fundraising in Museums, and Museum Audiences, Visitors, and Communities; Julie Bly DeVere, Head Curator and Collections Manager at Filoli Historic Estate & Gardens, teaches Museum Collections Management and Registration; Bianca Alper, Visual Resource Specialist at the J. Paul Leonard Library at SF State and former Curatorial Assistant in the Arts of Africa, Oceania, and the Americas Department at the de Young Museum, teaches Museum Curatorship; and Dr. Lissette Jimenez, Associate Curator at the Badè Museum of Biblical Archaeology at the Pacific School of Religion in Berkeley, teaches Introduction to Museums, Introduction to Museum Exhibits, and Museum Education Methods and Community Engagement.
+Today, Paige Bardolph, former Associate Curator at the Autry Museum of the American West, and Director of the Global Museum at SF State, teaches History and Organization of Museums, and Museum Exhibition Planning and Design; Karen Kienzle, Director of the Palo Alto Art Center, teaches Fundraising in Museums, and Museum Audiences, Visitors, and Communities; Julie Bly DeVere, Head Curator and Collections Manager at Filoli Historic Estate & Gardens, teaches Museum Collections Management and Registration; Bianca Alper, Visual Resource Specialist at the J. Paul Leonard Library at SF State and former Curatorial Assistant in the Arts of Africa, Oceania, and the Americas Department at the de Young Museum, teaches Museum Curatorship; and Dr. Lissette Jimenez, formerly Associate Curator at the Badè Museum of Biblical Archaeology at the Pacific School of Religion in Berkeley, teaches the minor courses Introduction to Museums and Introduction to Museum Exhibits, and the elective Museum Education Methods and Community Engagement.

 In 2012, Museum Studies was designated a Distinctive, High-Quality Program by the Western Interstate Commission for Higher Education (WICHE).
-As a result, Museum Studies was able to participate in the Western Regional Graduate Program (WRGP), a program that continues to support tuition reciprocity to applicants who reside in the 15 westernmost states.
+As a result, Museum Studies participates in the Western Regional Graduate Program (WRGP), a program supports tuition reciprocity to non-California applicants who reside in the 15 westernmost states.

 In 2014, the program worked to create a new museum on campus, The Global Museum, in order to integrate the professional skill set of the faculty, staff and students in Museum Studies into its activities, to care for selected campus collections, and to serve as a place of discussion on the globally connectivity of San Francisco and the surrounding Bay Area.